-- 1. Press (5). - 2.
-Get up to the desired speed.
+- 1. Press (S).

+- 2. Get up to the desired speed.

-3. Press and release SET-.
+- 3. Press and release SET-.

-4. Remove foot from the accelerator.
+- 4. Remove your foot from the accelerator.

 After ACC is set, it may immediately apply the brakes if a vehicle ahead is detected closer than the selected following gap.